rahul-gharat/dronahq-docs/docs/self-hosted-deployment/configure-external-databases.md

 ## 3. Create application user in external database

-Considering importance of data security, privacy, and integrity, DronaHQ recommends creating and using application user with limited privillages defined for required scope.
+Considering importance of data security, privacy, and integrity, DronaHQ recommends creating and using application user with limited privileges defined for required scope.

 You can create application user in external database using following comands.